Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation: Trapped regime

 \section{Trapped regime}

 To observe the quantized blow-up dynamics, we need to construct solutions whose modulation parameters align with the special solution \eqref{eq:special sol}.
 This requires a bootstrapping argument on the transformed fluctuations introduced earlier, as well as information on higher-order energies to close the bootstrap.
 We obtain estimates for these higher-order energies by using the hierarchy of conservation laws.
 This approach removes the need for repulsivity or monotonicity information.
 It enables us to employ the coercivity of $A_Q$ instead of that of the higher-order linearized operator, thereby simplifying the argument.
 We proceed with our analysis using the nonlinear variable $w_{k}$ as defined in \eqref{eq:wk def}.
+Since various modulation parameters, such as $(\wt b_1,\wt \eta_1)$ and $(b_k,\eta_k)$, appear in this section, we provide an overview in Remark \ref{rem:overview parameters} for clarity.